 - Add the buckwheat groats and stir.

-- Add the stock and turn the heat to low-medium.
+- Add the stock and bring it up to a bubble before turning the heat to low-medium.

-- Meanwhile, put half the blanched peas plus all of the mint, baby spinach and a few tablsepoons of water in to a blender and blend until smooth.
+- Put half the blanched peas plus all of the mint, baby spinach and a few tablsepoons of water in to a blender and blend until smooth.
 Add a touch more water if needed.

-- Add the remaining peas and pulse a few times to roughly chop; we want to maintain some texture.
+- Add the remaining peas and pulse a few times to roughly chop - we want to maintain some texture here.

-- Pour the pea mixture in to the buckwheat pan and stir through.
+- Transfer the pea mixture into the buckwheat pan and stir through.
 Add the lemon zest (optional)

 - Cook for five minutes or until the buckwheat is al dente and most of the stock has absorbed.
 I remove my risotto from the pan when the mixture is still loose and there is a little liquid still remaining.
-The buckwheat will continue to absorb so this just prevents the risotto from gettng gluggy.
+The buckwheat will continue to absorb the liquid, so this just prevents the risotto from getting gluggy.

-- Season with salt and pepper to serve with a sprinkling of vegan parmesan.
+- Taste and season salt and pepper and serve with a sprinkling of vegan parmesan.

 This is a new favorite for me!
 I’m new to cooking with buckwheat, I love it!
 I used chard instead of spinach, super!